UGUP/Automation_Project/README.md

 3) DevOps - Git, Web servers and AWS services.

 Using AWS Services I will be setting up the necessary infrastructure on AWS.
-I have also uploaded a automation.sh script here which will take care of the autodeployment of the web server on Linux machine and will also archieve the logs of the web server and place it into the S3 bucket.
+I have also uploaded a automation.sh script here which will take care of the auto deployment of the web server on Linux machine and will also archieve the logs of the web server and place it into the S3 bucket.
 I have also uploaded a script to Automate Daily routine tasks.

 Steps to follow to execute the Script in your EC2 machine.